reactive-python/reactpy/docs/src/learn/writing-markup-with-psx.md

 ### 3. camelCase <s>all</s> most of the things!

-JSX turns into JavaScript and attributes written in JSX become keys of JavaScript objects.
+PSX turns into JavaScript and attributes written in PSX become keys of JavaScript objects.
 In your own components, you will often want to read those attributes into variables.
 But JavaScript has limitations on variable names.
 For example, their names can't contain dashes or be reserved words like `class`.

 This is why, in React, many HTML and SVG attributes are written in camelCase.
 For example, instead of `stroke-width` you use `strokeWidth`.
 Since `class` is a reserved word, in React you write `className` instead, named after the [corresponding DOM property](https://developer.mozilla.org/en-US/docs/Web/API/Element/className):